 Auction Results for Artworks by Henri Matisse

-These are four artworks by the French artist that where sold recently at Sotheby’s or Christie‘s:
+These are four artworks by the French artist that were sold recently at Sotheby’s and Christie‘s: